KoketsoL/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays the content of a file\
 This displays the last 10 lines of a file\
 This displays the first 10 lines of a file\
+This writes a script that displays the third line of the file iacta\